EasyJet's profits boosted by late summer demand

-Europe's second-largest budget airline after Ryanair (RYA.I) said on Wednesday it now expects to report a pretax profit of between 310 million and 320 million pounds ($516.43 million) for the year to the end of September, having previously predicted a result of 280 million to 300 million pounds.
+Europe's second-largest budget airline after Ryanair said on Wednesday it now expects to report a pretax profit of between 310 million and 320 million pounds for the year to the end of September, having previously predicted a result of 280 million to 300 million pounds.

 "Following the end of the Olympic games demand from London increased towards the upper end of expectations with the late market and beach routes performing particularly well," said Chief Executive Carolyn McCall, adding that the carrier was "well placed to continue to succeed" despite a European economic outlook which she called "highly uncertain".